Issues

 Protecting workers’ rights, promoting fair wages, and enforcing compliance will create a level playing field for businesses and workers alike.
 Our city has the obligation to ensure businesses are in compliance with fair labor practices, and this can be done through various proactive measures; one such measure is hosting informative sessions that ensure compliance with wage laws, strong project labor agreements that prioritize local hire, and investing in workforce training that opens the door for people from marginalized communities to explore better job opportunities and career growth.
 By continuously working to improve our labor practices and standards, we can create a more just and equitable working environment that supports the livelihood of all workers and everyone can prosper.

-Recovering from the COVID-19 pandemic has been rough, including for employers continuing to face hurdles hiring and retaining staff.
-It is time we act on what residents have addressed as a major concern for returning to work.
 Across income levels, parents of young children lack options to local, affordable, high-quality child care for their family.
 Access to affordable early care and education is a resource proven to be successful in recruitment, retention and overall job satisfaction of employees.
-The City of San José can act as a partner for parents and caregivers by reallocating developer impact fees to preserve and fund new child care facilities as well as set-aside funds for a child care coordinator that supports our residents through the process of finding and financing local child care.
+The City of San José can act as a partner for parents and caregivers by ensuring child care businesses are able to operate close to jobs, transit, and in residential neighborhoods.

 Major cities across the nation are experiencing a slump, and San José is no exception.
 With many empty offices and closed business storefronts, our downtown can be re-imagined as a place for people of all ages and income levels to live, work, and socialize.
 Making the most of our space and converting office-to-residential buildings will be an expensive and complex undertaking that requires strong collaboration among working partners and funders to bring vibrancy back to our downtown city center.
 Residents are eager to re-activate our local economy with downtown shopping and dining.
 We can achieve a thriving city center by investing in improvements that repurpose vacant office spaces with housing and support local businesses’ ability to remain in San José.